 Hi!
 Do you need help to start Keto?

 You probably wonder how many carbs and calories there are in scrambled eggs, right?
 Surprisingly, there is only 295 kcal in one serve of cheesy scrambled eggs for 1.5g of net carbs and 18g of protein.

-There are many different ways to serve scrambled eggs but avocado scrambled eggs is one of my favorite.
-In fact, the combo of warm soft eggs with fresh avocado is absolutely amazing.
+There are many different ways to serve scrambled eggs, but avocado scrambled eggs are my favorite.
+In fact, the combo of warm, soft eggs with fresh avocado is absolutely amazing.

-If you are wondering if avocados or tomatoes are keto-friendly, check out my full list of keto-friendly vegetables.
+If you wonder if avocados or tomatoes are keto-friendly, check out my full list of keto-friendly vegetables.

 There is nothing better than scrambled eggs on top of a piece of keto bread, right?
 So let me inspire you with some easy keto bread recipes to go with this recipe:

 Made this keto scrambled eggs recipe?
 Share a picture of your plate with me on Instagram.